MartinLilt/MartinLilt/README.md

 # Martin Liminovic
 ### AI & SaaS Systems Engineer

-I design and build scalable SaaS platforms and AI-powered web systems used in real production environments — from data-driven property analysis tools to plugin ecosystems for modern web platforms.
+I design and build scalable SaaS platforms and AI-enhanced web systems used in production across EU markets.

-With 6+ years of engineering experience, I focus on frontend architecture, automation, and AI/LLM integrations that enhance real business workflows.
+With 6+ years of engineering experience, I specialize in frontend architecture, analytical workflows, and AI/LLM integrations that improve business decision-making and operational efficiency.

 ---